-For 2018-2019 we are continuing our journey with a new goal – we are committed to ensuring that we give children every opportunity to move their understanding of maths into GDS (Greater Depth Standard) throughout the school.
+We are continuing our journey with a new goal – we are committed to ensuring that we give children every opportunity to move their understanding of maths into GDS (Greater Depth Standard) throughout the school.
 To aid this, we have provided internal staff training on GDS questioning and held staff reflection sessions on what constitutes GDS questioning.
 Children are challenged in lessons to strive to challenge themselves with GDS work.

 Examples of GDS question stems are:

 How could you sort these.......?

 How many ways can you find to ....... ?